Share Secrets for Privacy: Confidential Forecasting with Vertical Federated Learning: Performance Evaluation

 \subsection{Scalability}

-We measure the total communication costs of direct optimization using the normal equation (NE) and iterative batch gradient descent (GD) to analyze the scalability of the two methods under increasing parties, features, and samples.
+We measure the total communication costs of exact optimization using the normal equation (NE) and iterative batch gradient descent (GD) to analyze the scalability of the two methods under increasing parties, features, and samples.
 We vary the parties between 2, 4, and 8, features between 10 and 100, and samples between 10, 100, and 1000.
 Since communication costs depend only on the dataset dimensions and the number of parties, we generate random data matrices for all valid combinations of features and samples on each party, i.e., \#features $\leq$ \#samples.
-We then optimize the coefficients using either the direct approach (\hyperref[alg:alg3]{Algorithm 3}, lines (\ref{ln:transposedir}-\ref{ln:preddir})), or batch gradient descent (lines (\ref{ln:rndminit}-\ref{ln:updateiter})), for a different number of iterations (10, 100, 1000).
+We then optimize the coefficients using either the exact approach (\hyperref[alg:alg3]{Algorithm 3}, lines (\ref{ln:transposedir}-\ref{ln:preddir})), or batch gradient descent (lines (\ref{ln:rndminit}-\ref{ln:updateiter})), for a different number of iterations (10, 100, 1000).
 For party-scaling, we average the total communication costs across various feature and sample combinations for a given number of parties.
 Similarly, we measure feature and sample scaling by averaging the total costs across different (sample, party) and (feature, party) combinations.
-Results are shown in \autoref{tab:clientscaling}, \autoref{tab:featurescaling}, and \autoref{tab:samplescaling}.
+Results are shown in \autoref{tab:featurescaling}.

-Our observation from these three tables is that when the number of parties/samples/features is small, direct optimization's cost is comparable to an iterative version with more iterations.
-For example, when the number of parties is 2, we see that the cost of NE is close to GD with 100 iterations in \autoref{tab:clientscaling}.
+We observe that when the number of parties/samples/features is small, exact optimization's cost is comparable to an iterative version with more iterations.
+For example, when the number of parties is 2, we see that the cost of NE is close to GD with 100 iterations.
 However, when we increase to 8 parties, the cost of NE exceeds GD with 100 iterations.

-Similarly, in \autoref{tab:featurescaling} and \autoref{tab:samplescaling}, we see that NE has a lower cost than GD with 100 iterations for smaller magnitudes of features and samples.
+Similarly, we see that NE has a lower cost than GD with 100 iterations for smaller magnitudes of features and samples.
 This is no longer the case when increasing the features and samples.

-However, the cost of GD increases proportionally with the iterations, and at some point, it becomes more expensive than NE, as we see with 1000 iterations.
-In practice, hyperparameters like the learning rate affect the steps required for convergence, which may be hard to tune in a distributed setup.
-So, choosing between iterative or direct optimization depends on several factors, requiring adaptability in frameworks.
+However, the cost of GD increases proportionally with the iterations, eventually surpassing NE, as seen with 1000 iterations.
+In practice, hyperparameters like the learning rate and batch size affect the convergence rate, which may be hard to tune in a distributed setup.
+So, choosing between iterative or exact optimization depends on several factors, requiring adaptability in frameworks.